vmware-archive/kubeless/docs/dev-guide.md

 ### Uploading your kubeless image to Docker Hub

-Usually you will need to upload your controller image to a repository so you can make it available for your Kubernettes cluster, whenever it is running.
+Usually you will need to upload your controller image to a repository so you can make it available for your Kubernetes cluster, whenever it is running.

 To do so, run the commands: